Frequently Asked Questions About Your Heating and Cooling System

 Heat pumps and air conditioners require a professional tune-up twice a year; in the spring and fall.
 Inspections on boiler and furnace systems should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines, oil tank and every part of the actual furnace and boiler.
 Meanwhile, heat pump and air conditioning unit inspections should also include inspections of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.

-As your local Trane dealer, we are your troubleshooting expert, and is glad to help you.
-In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which we will utilize to address your concern.
+As your local Trane dealer, Airmasters AC, Heat, Plumbing & Electrical is your troubleshooting expert, and is glad to help you.
+In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Airmasters AC, Heat, Plumbing & Electrical will utilize to address your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.

 Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
 With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
 Because everything is automatic, you will never forget to change the setting on your own.